Sunhaloo/dotfiles-old/windows/README.md

 Some of the fonts that I usually download are:

-1. JetBrainsMono Nerd Font
+1. JetBrainsMono NF Regular
 2. Hack Nerd Font
+3. Victor Mono
-3. PlemolJP Console NF
+4. PlemolJP
+5. Monaco Nerd Font Mono
+6. Fira Code Nerd Font Mono
-4. Victor Mono Nerd Font
+7. Operator Nerd Font Mono
+8. ZedMonoNerdFontMono Regular

 >[!note]
 >This is not completed